Tinky364/GodotFiniteStateMachine/README.md

 ```
 \
 7.Register new state resources by pressing the button Register States in the FSM tab in the
 editor.
-Src path is the directory path of your scripts. if your files in "res://scripts", type "scripts" \
+Src path is the directory path of your scripts. if your files in "res://scripts", type "scripts". \
 ![ScreenShot](https://raw.github.com/Tinky364/GodotFiniteStateMachine/master/img/fsm.png)

 8.Create the Owner Node.
-Pick a state resource from the dropdown list to create it, and chose a Key
-value associated with this state.
+Pick a state resource from the dropdown list to create it, and chose a Key value associated with this state.
 ![ScreenShot](https://raw.github.com/Tinky364/GodotFiniteStateMachine/master/img/state_resource.png)